weinhouse/Random-Fun-Projects/Libvirt-Debian-KVM/Readme.md

-## My solution to restrictive Proxmox policy
+## Server to host virutal machines, my solution to restrictive Proxmox policy

 I was looking for a solution to host a couple virtual machines on my home network.
-I've settled on mini computers to do this, first being an "Intel NUC" and currently working on setting up a second "Lenovo M710q".
-The goal is to create images that use a database and local storage that syncronizes to a Dropbox account that I have.
-This way I can have one VM server and one backup which can easily move to if the first hardware fails.:
+After some research online, I was planning to use Proxmox.
+The problem was that there is a restrictive policy where non paying users have to use a repo that Proxmox will not stand behind.
+Statements like it is good, but not fully tested versions and others like do not use for production.
+I changed my plan and settled on regular good old Debian(11) with built in KVM, libvert, and some utilities like virt-install and virt-manager.
+This will run on mini computers, first being my existing "Intel NUC", and currently I'm setting up a second "Lenovo M710q".
+The goal is to create virtual machines that will use my current docker images and local storage which I syncronizes to a Dropbox cloud storage.
+This way I can have one VM server and one as a hot backup which can easily take over if the first hardware fails:

-- Two main servers
+- Virtual machines to replace currently running hardware machines:
-  - VM-1: to use for general monitoring and utilities for network, also housing two docker images
+  - VM-1: to use for general monitoring and utilities for my network, also house my two docker images
     - docker image for application server running web service, cgi service, django framework, etc.
     - docker image for database server (mysql)
   - VM-2 to use as a home assistant server for my home automation experimentation and use.